naugtur/backbone-redux-migrator/README.md

 - add helpful warnings
 - add examples
 - write tests to encourage collaboration
-- add a way to communicate from redux to Backbone with which it's not easy to shoot yourself in a foot.
+- ~~add a way to communicate from redux to Backbone with which it's not easy to shoot yourself in a foot.~~ with store based model it should be enough.